jm-rotter/CUDA_KNN/Readme.md

 #### Benchmark

-Once you have built cuda repo you can run the baseline to compare CPU python implementation by sklearn with my CUDA GPU speed.
+Once you have built cuda repo you can run the baseline (`./benchmark.sh`) to compare the CPU python implementation by sklearn with my CUDA GPU implementation in terms of speed.

 ### Benchmark Evaluation (USING TESLA V100 GPU)